 After an initial hot fire test of the engines experienced an automatic shutdown early this year, teams conducted a second test on March 18, characterized by agency spokespersons as “flawless.”
 During the test, the engines fired for more than eight minutes, generating a combined 1.6 million pounds of thrust and representing the most powerful test conducted at Stennis in more than 40 years.
 The test team then worked to refurbish the stage for launch and to remove it from the B-2 Test Stand, a precise operation that requires optimal weather and wind conditions.

 Teams succeeded in removing the stand April 19-20, lifting it from its vertical installed position and using a pair of cranes to break it over and lower it to a horizontal position on the B-2 Test Stand tarmac.
 Following operations to prepare the stage, teams used specially designed transporters to load and hold the massive stage on the Pegasus barge.
-The work at Stennis was conducted by a multifaceted team of employees from NASA; Boeing, lead contractor for the SLS core stage; Aerojet Rocketdyne, lead contractor for the RS-25 engines; and Syncom Space Services, lead contractor for facility maintenance and operations at Stennis and Michoud.
+The work at Stennis was conducted by a multifaceted team of employees from NASA; Boeing, the lead contractor for the SLS core stage; Aerojet Rocketdyne, the lead contractor for the RS-25 engines; and Syncom Space Services, the lead contractor for facility maintenance and operations at Stennis and Michoud.